Geometric Evaporation: Solving the Primordial Black Hole Constraint via Lattice Tension in a Polycrystalline Vacuum

 .

-formed in the early universe with masses M < 10
+If PBHs formed during the extreme density fluctuations of the early universe with masses

 15

-In this Letter, we derive a faster decay mode arising from Discrete Quantum Gravity.
+In this Letter, we derive a fundamentally faster decay mode arising naturally from the

-(SSM) [3, 4].
-In this framework, a black hole is not merely a metric curvature but a topological
+In this framework, a black hole is not merely a region of infinite metric curvature, but

-vacancy in the vacuum lattice.
-We show that the lattice exerts a Young-Laplace pressure to
+a literal topological vacancy in the vacuum lattice.
+We demonstrate that the elastically

-”heal” this defect, driving a decay scaling of τ M
+tempting to mechanically "heal" this defect, driving a geometric decay scaling of τ M

 2